Worldwide healthcare cost valued one trillion US-dollar.

-Dementia is one of the leading causes of disability among older people and its prevalence doubles every 20 years with an estimated worldwide cost of nearly one trillion dollar.
 The needs of persons with dementia (PwD) and their caregivers are chronic, multimodal, and cumulative and thus, require support from both health and social care.
-Population-based dementia care research needs to address clinical and primary care, nursing care, social, and health system questions.
-Methodology encompasses analysis of care structures in a system, development and maintenance of evidence-based qualifications for health professionals, development of complex modular interventions for optimizing dementia treatment and care in primary care, evaluation of efficacy, efficiency and outcome of interventions in various settings as well as implementation of health economic analyses and translation of concepts/ evidence in routine care.
+Population-based dementia care research needs to address clinical and primary care, nursing care, social, economic and health system questions.
+Translational health care research include analyses of health care, development and maintenance of evidence-based qualifications for health professionals, development of complex modular interventions for optimizing dementia treatment and care, and the evaluation of the safety, efficacy and cost-effectiveness of innovative interventions in various settings as well as the translation of effective concepts or evidence in routine care.

 The group´s main achievements and goals are (1) to establish a platform for interventional research in primary care, (2) integrate transdisciplinary topics in research, like health economy and research ethics, (3) to translate scientific results into routine care and (4) exchange with health policy and stakeholders.